nasa/cumulus/docs/operator-docs/discovery-filtering.md

 }
 ```

-The path shown above will list the default directory, list or recur on any item named `daily`,
+The path shown above will:

+- list contents of the default directory,
+- append or recur into any item named `daily`,
-then list or recur on any item that matches `199.`, e.g. '1997', then list or recur on any item
+- append or recur into any item in `daily` that matches `199.`, e.g. '1997',
+- append or recur into any item in directories from the previous step named `data`,
+- append or recur into all items that end in `.nc`,
-named `data`, and finally list or recur on all items that end in `.nc` without filtering in any
+- append or recur into everything in any directories that ended in `.nc` without filtering anything out.
-subdirectories.

 **Note**: each discovery task performs its own post-discovery filtering on some relevant
 value, e.g. `granuleIdExtraction` for discover-granules, so discovery filtering is intended to